foliovision/fv-wordpress-flowplayer/readme.txt

 = 2.1.1 =
 * fix for browser caching
 * upgrade to latest core Flowplayer (5.4.1)
+* additional fixes for smooth install (more compatible default settings)
+* lightening of branding
+* apologies to anyone who faced difficulties with the initial 2.1 version: FV Flowplayer 5 should work for you now

 = 2.1 =
 * small interface changes